pReya/ftpServer/README.md

 ## The main features of this implementation are:

-- Works with standard Linux/Mac terminal tools ftp, telnet and curl.
+- Works with standard Windows/Linux/Mac terminal tools ftp, telnet and curl.
+- Supports both IPv4 and IPv6 (thanks to @abdesamie).
 - Support for both active and passive mode connections
 - Supports binary/image and ASCII transfer mode
 - Multi threaded (multiple users can transfer files at the same time)